Quantum electrodynamics: Basic constructions

-There is an infinite number of other intermediate "virtual" processes in which more and more photons are absorbed and/or emitted.
+An infinite number of other intermediate "virtual" processes exist in which photons are absorbed or emitted.
 For each of these processes, a Feynman diagram could be drawn describing it.
 This implies a complex computation for the resulting probability amplitudes, but provided it is the case that the more complicated the diagram, the less it contributes to the result, it is only a matter of time and effort to find as accurate an answer as one wants to the original question.
 This is the basic approach of QED.
 To calculate the probability of any interactive process between electrons and photons, it is a matter of first noting, with Feynman diagrams, all the possible ways in which the process can be constructed from the three basic elements.
 Each diagram involves some calculation involving definite rules to find the associated probability amplitude.

 That basic scaffolding remains when one moves to a quantum description, but some conceptual changes are needed.
 One is that whereas we might expect in our everyday life that there would be some constraints on the points to which a particle can move, that is not true in full quantum electrodynamics.
 There is a nonzero probability amplitude of an electron at A, or a photon at B, moving as a basic action to any other place and time in the universe.
 That includes places that could only be reached at speeds greater than that of light and also earlier times.
 (An electron moving backwards in time can be viewed as a positron moving forward in time.)